jhsware/create-inferno-app-experimental/README.md

 $ npm run build
 ```

+Development and releasing info: https://github.com/facebook/create-react-app/blob/main/CONTRIBUTING.md

 ## DEV NOTES:

+We are probably closer to JS hot restart than hot reload

-TODO: Test features (help wanted, suggested solutions would be nice)
+STARTED: Test features (help wanted, suggested solutions would be nice)
-- hot reloading - maintains state
+- STARTED: hot reloading - maintains state
+  - DONE: css-changes triggers hot reloading
+  - TODO: js changes do not trigger hot reloading
+    - requires porting react-refresh
-- hot restart - updates code but returns to initial state
+- TODO: hot restart - updates code but returns to initial state
+  - TODO: js changes do not trigger hot restart (INVESTIGATE: @havunen suggest forceUpdate has been used before)
-- build for production
+- DONE build for production
+  - Inferno is in production mode
+  - source maps are working
 - build for server-side rendering (development/production)
 - eject
-- source-maps working in browser
+- DONE source-maps working in browser
+  - available in dev mode
+  - available in prod mode
 - source-maps working for server-side debugging
 - using typescript